The mobile app testing and performance space is gaining attention, which begs the question: why does performance matter?

 HeadSpin is a complete solution for mobile app performance and testing.

 The beauty of the HeadSpin platform is that you can use the platform for both the pre- and post-release of your app.
-Because there isn’t an SDK integration requirement to use HeadSpin software, using HeadSpin’s Remote Control capabilities, you can remotely access more than 25,000 devices (across 1000+ networks in 150+ locations around the world) from the comfort of your own browser.
+Because there isn’t an SDK integration requirement to use HeadSpin software, using HeadSpin’s Remote Control capabilities, you can remotely access more than thousands of devices and endpoints (across 1000+ networks in more than 100 locations around the world) from the comfort of your own browser.

 HeadSpin’s Performance Management tool offer detailed diagnostics through performance reports that provide network captures and video captures regarding your app.
 Our AI engine analyzes the data from these captures and points out issues in those tests.